corespring/corespring-components/docs/component-spec/index.md

 ## Library ----------------

-This spec defines how to create a component that can run within a corespring container.
+This spec defines how to create a component that can run within a org.corespring container.

 A component is a self contained unit that defines client side behaviour and server side processing.